Wills & Estate Planning

 • Duties and abilities of the trustee (for example, whether the trustee can buy or sell property contained in the trust or how the process works if the trustee wants to resign or transfer responsibilities to someone else)

-• Details on what should happen if the trustor, trustee or beneficiaries passed away or became incapacitated
+• Details on what should happen if the trustor, trustee or beneficiaries passes away or becomes incapacitated

 You’ll need to choose what kind of trust you want to set up, which will depend on your goals and the type of property you want to put into the trust.